Menu toggle

 • Atelier von Alfred Wierusz-Kowalski in München, 1889 - Carl Teufel: Künstleratelier Alfred Wierusz-Kowalski, München 1889.
 Schwarzweiß-Fotografie vom Glasnegativ, 18 x 24 cm

-• In the workshop of Kossak - Kaiser Wilhelm II and Adolf v.
-Menzel in the workshop of the painter Adalbert von Kossak.
+• Kaiser Wilhelm II and Adolf v.
+Menzel in the atelier of the painter Adalbert von Kossak. - In: Berliner Leben.
+Zeitschrift für Schönheit und Kunst, Berlin 1899, p.
+41.

 • Speaking at the International Socialist Congress in Stuttgart - Rosa Luxemburg, August 1907.